Writer & Librarian.

 Kelly Lindell’s work appears in Taco Bell Quarterly, Longleaf Review, CRAFT, and Atticus Review.
 Her short stories have been nominated for Best Small Fictions, the Pushcart Prize, and longlisted for the Wigleaf Top 50.
 She holds an MFA in fiction from The New School and has participated in Tin House and Yale Writers’ Workshops.

 Kelly has over a decade of experience working as a digital project manager with organizations such as Saugatuck StoryFest and WriteOn NYC - an organization that places passionate writing educators in Manhattan and Newark public schools.
-When not writing, she works as an academic reference librarian.
+When not writing, she works as an academic librarian.

 Kelly is writing a gothic inspired novel about legacy and ritual, set on the fringes of the Great Dismal Swamp.